 - NOTE: Install Dell-qualified device drivers to run diagnostic tests on tape drives, tape autoloaders, and tape libraries.
 See the documentation that accompanied your device.
-The latest device drivers are available at the Dell Support website at support.dell.com. - NOTE: On Linux operating systems, diagnostic tests for SATA hard-disks and controllers are not available.
+The latest device drivers are available at support.dell.com. - NOTE: On Linux operating systems, diagnostic tests for SATA hard-disks and controllers are not available. - NOTE: For a description of technical terms relating to Tape Drives, Autoloaders, and Libraries, see Additional Device Information for Storage Diagnostics.